sp80808/EchoChain/macOS_Application/EchoChainApp/README.md

         print("Error:", error)
     }
 }
+print("Total uploaded: \(client.totalBytesUploaded) bytes")
+print("Total downloaded: \(client.totalBytesDownloaded) bytes")
 ```

+### UI Integration
+- The WalletView uses these byte totals when submitting network contribution reports to the blockchain, ensuring rewards are based on real data transfer, not just file counts.

 ### Integration Notes
 - The client communicates with the Python P2P node via JSON-over-TCP on the local API port (default: 8002).